 The second category of ICMI members consists of countries that are not IMU members.
-With the approval of IMU's Executive Committee, ICMI may, on an individual basis, co-opt countries that are unable to join IMU.
+With the approval of ICMI EC and the IMU EC, ICMI may, on an individual basis, co-opt countries that are unable to join IMU.
 When considering an application for membership from a non-IMU country, the ICMI Executive Committee looks for evidence within the country seeking membership of coordinated involvement from major parties in mathematics education, such as organizations of university and research mathematicians, researchers in mathematics education, teachers of mathematics, and so on according to the specific circumstances.
 If the application is successful, a body (normally the body responsible for the application) will be identified as an equivalent of the country's AO with respect to ICMI.

 In a number of countries the Sub-Commissions of ICMI have been established with two purposes.
 The first is to provide an organized local forum for dealing with issues of mathematics education and for the exchange of information related to mathematics education within the country.
 The second purpose is to offer an interface between the country and the international mathematics education community as represented by ICMI.
 The Sub-Commission includes among its members the Representative to ICMI, who is often the chairperson.